 An easy and quick way to elevate the design of your branding assets is through the use of images.
-The trick is not to use poorly shot stock photos but rather find high-resolution sets of photos.
-On Stock Snap you can browse and search a large database of professionally images.
+The trick is not to use poorly shot stock photos but rather to find high-resolution sets of photos.
+On Stock Snap you can browse and search a large database of professional images.
 Once you find a fitting photo simply click download for instant access.
-Their license grants you commercial as well as personal rights which will give you confidence when publishing the images in your art work, whether that’s on your website, throughout your presentation deck or poster.
+Their license grants you commercial as well as personal rights which will give you confidence when publishing the images in your artwork, whether that’s on your website, throughout your presentation deck, or poster.
 To make sure your branding is consistent find a set of photos and implement those exclusively across your graphic design pieces.
 Those photos will have the same feel and tone, which will read well across your brand assets.

 Fonts often get overlooked as a branding tool.
 Each font is unique and portrays a different message.
 When you start building your brand you want to be consistent and deliberate in your font use.
 Don’t just settle for a basic font in your word processing software.
 Choose 1-3 fonts that you’ll use across all of your communication from social media posts, to website and business cards.
 DaFont offers a large database of fonts that you can download for free.
 They are sorted by style such as serif, sans serif, script, etc. for easy accessibility.
 Once you find a font you like click download to access it in TTF format.
 Whenever you submit your brand assets including those fonts make sure to provide your printer with the TTF font file.
 This way they can ensure the font prints well.